feinberg-lab/feinberg-lab.github.io/content/news/posts/scanner-opening/index.md

   <div style="flex: 1.2; min-width: 300px;">
     <p>
-      The NexGen 7T MRI brain scanner represents a massive leap in neuroimaging technology, achieving tenfold better resolution for functional MRI.
+      The Grand Opening for the NexGen 7T MRI brain scanner was held at UC Berkeley on December 1st, 2023.
     </p>
     <p>
       You can read the full details in the Berkeley